wcygan/twote/SETUP.md

 Follow https://docs.npmjs.com/downloading-and-installing-node-js-and-npm to install `npm`.

 After installing `npm`, run `npm install`.
 This will install of the project's Javascript dependencies.

+Also, ensure you have `protoc-gen-js` installed:

+`npm i protoc-gen-js`

 ## 4: compile the proto files